Kodak PixPro AZ425 Review 2026: 42x Zoom Bridge Camera

 Kodak PixPro AZ425 review - Video features, stabilization, and battery life

-The video capabilities of the Kodak PixPro AZ425 are best described as basic but functional.
-If you want cinematic quality or advanced frame rates, you will need to look elsewhere.
-However, for casual video of family events, travel vlogs, or wildlife clips, the AZ425 offers a straightforward experience.
+The video capabilities of the Kodak PixPro AZ425 are basic but functional.
+If you want cinematic quality or advanced frame rates, look elsewhere.
+For casual family clips, travel footage, or simple wildlife videos, the AZ425 is straightforward.

 What to expect for casual 1080p video recording

-Stabilization is handled by a digital image stabilization system.
-This helps reduce shake, especially at longer focal lengths, but it is not on the level of more expensive cameras with optical stabilization.
-In practice, if you are shooting at the wider end of the zoom, handheld video is reasonably steady.
-As you zoom in, however, small hand movements become more noticeable.
-For the best results, brace your arms, use a monopod, or rest the camera on a solid surface when filming at maximum zoom.
+At the wide end, handheld video is reasonably steady.
+As you zoom in, small hand movements become more obvious.
+For the best results, brace your arms, use a monopod, or rest the camera on a solid surface.

-Battery life is another key area where the AZ425 stands out.
-The camera uses a proprietary lithium-ion battery and delivers around 200-250 shots per charge, depending on settings and how much you use the zoom or LCD screen.
-For a day’s outing or a weekend trip, one battery is usually sufficient if you are mostly taking stills.
-Video drains the battery more quickly, so if you plan to record longer clips, bringing a spare battery is a good idea.
-The battery charges in-camera via micro USB, which is convenient for travel.
+Battery life is another useful point.
+The camera uses the LB-060 lithium-ion battery and is rated at about 240 shots.
+Real-world results depend on zoom use, screen time, and video.
+For a day trip, one battery is usually enough if you mostly shoot stills.
+Video drains it more quickly, so a spare LB-060 is sensible.
+The battery charges in-camera over micro USB, which is convenient for travel.

-In summary, the Kodak AZ425 stabilization and video features are tailored for casual users.
-You can expect reliable clips and decent battery life for day trips, but it is not meant for professional video work or vlogging in low light.
+In short, the Kodak AZ425 video features are built for casual users.
+You can expect usable clips and decent battery life for day trips.
+It is not meant for professional video work or low-light vlogging.

 Pros, cons, and how it compares with smartphone shooting

-For context inside Kodak’s zoom lineup, compare it with our Kodak PixPro camera guide and the cheaper Kodak PixPro AZ405 review.
+For context inside Kodak’s zoom lineup, compare it with our Kodak PixPro camera guide, the cheaper Kodak PixPro AZ405 review, and the lower-zoom Kodak Pixpro AZ255 review.

 Pros: